heiniglab/symatrial/README.md

 Code for the computation of the polygenic risk score for AF on both our cohort and the 1000 genomes individuals can be found here: `/PRS_trans_analyses/polygenic_risk_scores.R`

-The final list of 109 tested SNPs Pruning for the SNPs annotated with AF in the GWAS catalog can be found here `/analysis/gwas_imputed/AF_snp_pruning.R`.
+The final list of 109 tested SNPs derived by pruning all SNPs annotated with AF in the GWAS catalog using  `/analysis/gwas_imputed/AF_snp_pruning.R` are supplied here `/example_data/AF_SNPs_pruned_hg19.tsv`.